 ARTICLE I – NAME AND LOCATION

-The name of the corporation is PINEY-Z PLANTATION HOMEOWNERS ASSOCIATION, INC. The principal office of the corporation shall be located at 7113-2 Beech Ridge Trail, Tallahassee, Fl.
+The name of the corporation is PINEY-Z HOMEOWNERS ASSOCIATION, INC. The principal office of the corporation shall be located at 7113-2 Beech Ridge Trail, Tallahassee, Fl.
 32312, but meetings of members and directors may be held at such places within the State of Florida as may be designated by the board of directors.

 ARTICLE II – DEFINITIONS

 Section 1.
-“Association” shall mean and refer to PINEY-Z PLANTATION HOMEOWNERS ASSOCIATION, INC., a Florida limited partnership, its successors and assigns.
+“Association” shall mean and refer to PINEY-Z HOMEOWNERS ASSOCIATION, INC., a Florida limited partnership, its successors and assigns.